-Whether you're new to the sport and baffled by all the jargon, or are well used to tying into the sharp end and looking to advance, there are advice articles here to help, written by world-class experts and adventurists like Leo Houlding, across all disciplines.
+Whether you're new to climbing and baffled by all the jargon, or are well used to tying into the sharp end and looking to advance, we have advice and guides to help.
+Our climbing section is written by world-class climbers like Leo Houlding, across all climbing disciplines.

 We help you find your best route into the vertical world of the climber - from assessing fitness to explaining the different styles and techniques.